bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

 > SD_20170823_QA Check The item was deleted because of XYZ >

+### dRofus coding

+Joinery:

+* Suffixes like .01 describe different sizes (depth, width, height) of an item

+Benches:

+* Suffixes describe different mounting height only since drofus codes prescribe the bench depth, and length is variable most of the time

+Equipment:

+* Should not be using suffixes to describe a different item size since this will be a different product to be purchased (unlike joinery where every piece will be made according to our detail drawings)
+* Different size = different product = different code
+* This means that new items (not already in drofus database) will get a different code on Randwick compared to Nepean.
+To avoid accidental cross use of families, we will add a suffix to the family name to delineate between Randwick (RAN) and Nepean( NEP) (i.e. Basin_Handwash_TypeB_RAN_HYBA_010 vs Basin_Handwash_TypeB_NEP_HYBA_010).
+These will also get tagged with their project name to support better searching within unifi.

+Left and right version of the same item i.e. wash hand basin

+* For now stays the same code for left hand and right hand product

+Request for items process:

+When requesting a new family please state:

+* Whether this is:
+    * a new item ( and drofus needs to generate a code)
+        * Please provide a general description of the item to be added to drofus
+		* Please provide the item group
+		* Provide a screenshot of how that thing is meant to look like ( a picture says more than a 1000 words somebody famous once said )
+    * An existing item: Please provide the drofus code the existing item

+As a side note: drofus does only support suffixes in code when describing parent – child relationships…Lets not go there just yet.

 # <a id="Fire Compartments"></a> Fire Compartment Drawings

 Fire Compartment drawings show smoke and fire compartmentation of a building floor by floor.
 They inform: